isomerpages/pa-shapinghearts/pages/About Shaping Hearts.md

                 INCLUSIVE<br>
                 ARTS FESTIVAL
             </h1>
             <p>What gives art meaning?
 Is it the artist behind the art?
 Is it the way it’s created?
-Or is it art because it speaks to you?
+Or is it meaningful because it speaks to you?
 Sometimes, we don’t need to find meaning in art - it’s already there.</p>
             <div class="flex justify-between mt-5">
                 <button class="button bold"><a target="_blank" href="https://f0b9ef-e8.myshopify.com/">Shop</a></button>
             </div>